-Acne vulgaris is a common chronic inflammatory cutaneous disease involving the pilosebaceous unit.
-This article discusses the multifactorial nature of acne pathophysiology, therapeutics, and mechanism of action.
+Acne vulgaris is a chronic inflammatory cutaneous disease involving the pilosebaceous unit.
+This article discusses pathophysiology, sebum production, keratinization, and the role of P.acnes in acne formation.